 I was hosted in Monpura, and you should aim to do the same (try chatting up people on the launch!).
 If all else fails, there’s a decrepit government rest house on the island.
 I paid 200 Tk/night at a similar place on neighboring Hatiya island; I imagine the price is similar on Monpura.

-Things to know before visiting Bangladesh
+Things to know before traveling to Bangladesh

 - Bangladeshis stare.
 A lot.
 A lot a lot.
 This is what you need to brace yourself for the most, as it can get really intense at times.
 The most important thing to keep in mind is that most people don’t mean anything by it—they’re just reaaaaally curious about foreigners, but the language barrier is usually too big to do anything but stare.